 9. RECIPIENTS to whom personal data may be provided

 Personal data is provided to the following recipients (categories of recipients): no recipients.

 10. THIRD COUNTRY

 As part of the processing, personal data are NOT transferred outside the EU.

-Within the meaning of Article 4 point 8 of the General Regulation on Personal Data Protection the processor or a
+The Processor of Personal Data within the meaning of Article 4 point 8 of the General Data Protection Regulation or a

 Automated decision-making means decision-making by technological means or on the basis of the results of the activity

 of technological means without human interference / free decision-making.

 Profiling means the use of personal data to assess certain personal aspects of a person, such as an estimate of a